 Information on childhood immunisation is recorded in the Scottish Immunisation & Recall System (SIRS), which covers all NHS Boards in Scotland.
 During September/October 2011 ISD conducted a consultation to review the frequency of publication of childhood immunisation uptake statistics.
 Following the consultation, from March 2012 a comprehensive annual report covering calendar year uptake rates will be published in March each year.
 This report includes uptake statistics for children aged 12 months, 24 months, 5 years and 6 years, by NHS Board, Community Health Partnership (CHP) and Scottish Index of Multiple Deprivation.
 In addition, each quarter ISD will publish updated tables presenting the latest quarterly uptake rates for children at 12 months, 24 months, 5 years and 6 years, by NHS Board and CHP.

 Human Papillomavirus (HPV) Immunisation Uptake Statistics

-The Human Papillomavirus (HPV) vaccine is designed to protect against the two types of HPV that cause around 70% of the cases of cervical cancer.
-Girls need three doses over a period of six months to give them the best protection.
+The Human Papillomavirus (HPV) vaccine is designed to protect against the two types of HPV that cause around 75% of the cases of cervical cancer.
 The HPV vaccine does not protect against all cervical cancers, so regular cervical screening is still important.

 Other Childhood Immunisation Information